atlassian-labs/data-center-terraform/docs/docs/userguide/configuration/BITBUCKET_CONFIGURATION.md

 ### Number of Bitbucket application nodes

 `bitbucket_replica_count` defines the desired number of application nodes.
+If you desire to set this number to higher than 1 even for the first installation, it is necessary add all the **System Admin Credentials** and **License** properties listed below.
+This ensures Bitbucket is using fully automated setup.

 ```terraform
 bitbucket_replica_count = 1